andydlindsay/lectures/w08d03/README.md

 ### useContext
 * `useContext` can be used to share state without having to pass props from parent to child
-* Each component inside of a `Provider` can access the values through context
+* Any component that needs access to the shared state can simply import the context and pass it to `useContext`

 ```js
 // create the context to shared